OVALInterpreter/ovaldi/docs/README.txt

      -l -- Logging level.
 Log messages at the specified level.
 	       (DEBUG = 1, INFO = 2, MESSAGE = 3, FATAL = 4).
 DEFAULT=2

      -p -- Verbose output.
 Print all information and error message to the console.

+     -y -- Save the ovaldi.log file to a specific location.

      -z -- Calculates and prints to the screen the MD5 checksum of the current data file (definitions.xml by default, or as specified